FcoLopera/ElixirQuest/README.md

 # Elixirquest

-Phaser Quest is a reproduction of Mozilla's [Browserquest](http://browserquest.mozilla.org/) using the following tools:
+Elixir Quest is a reproduction of Mozilla's [Browserquest](http://browserquest.mozilla.org/) using the following tools:
 - The [Phaser](https://phaser.io/) framework for the client
 - [Phoenixframework](http://www.phoenixframework.org/) for the server and client-server communication